 Consider these three scenarios:

-The first and second occur when you’re busiest, and your mind is occupied by work or fun.
-The second is when you have a slow day, a boring job, or your productivity levels have plummeted.
+The first and second occur when you’re busiest, and your mind is occupied by work or fun, and time feels like it’s moving faster.
+The second is when you have a day that drags, a boring job, or your productivity levels have plummeted.

-The interesting thing about time is that it doesn’t go slower or faster.
-Time is constant.
-The speed?
-Not so much, it is all our perception.
+The interesting thing about time is that it doesn’t actually change speed.
+Time is constant, relatively speaking.
+When it comes to how you feel about it, it’s all about our perception.

-According to scientists, time goes faster or slower depending on what else is going on.
+According to scientists, the perception of time speeds up or slows down depending on what else is going on around you.
 When you’re having fun, you’re so preoccupied that you don’t realize the passing of time.
 On the flip side, when you have nothing to do, “time can dilate and actually feel it has been a lot longer in duration,” states neuroscientist Muireann Irish from the University of Sydney.

 Marc Wittman, a German psychologist, adds that who we are influences our perception of time.
 According to evidence from his experiments, our level of sensing time accurately becomes fuzzy after five seconds.